|Date of Issue||01/11/2019|

 This could take the form of medical, psychological or professional reports or assessments.
 These reports should state the name, title and professional credentials of the person who carried out the assessments and wrote the report.

-A learner with a Statement of Special Educational Need does not automatically qualify for reasonable adjustments.
+An Apprentice with a Statement of Special Educational Need does not automatically qualify for reasonable adjustments.
 The demands of the qualification should be taken into account.
 The reasons for the statement may have only limited effect on achievement in the assessment.

 Range of reasonable adjustments

-Centres should note that:
+Training Providers should note that:

 - not all the adjustments to assessments described below will be reasonable, permissible or practical in particular situations.
-If in doubt, the centre is advised to contact the Quality Assurance Department, for advice.
+If in doubt, the Training Provider is advised to contact the Quality Assurance Department, for advice.
 In some circumstances, it may be more appropriate to select an alternative assessment task for the learner.

 - adjustments to assessments will mostly be needed for assessments which are taken under constrained/examination conditions.